How Long Should a Personal Statement Be?

 It’s a common mistake when writing a personal statement to be tempted to present yourself as an “ideal candidate” to impress the admission committee.

-However, it’s important to remember there’s no such thing; each person is unique, and the admissions committee wants to see the real you.
-So if you truly want to write an impressive personal statement, staying true to yourself is your best bet.
+However, it’s important to remember that there is no such thing.
+Each person is unique, and the admissions committee wants to see the real you.
+So, if you truly want to write an impressive personal statement, staying true to yourself is your best bet.

 Don't make things up or exaggerate life events to make them appear more “spectacular.”
 The admission committee can easily see through false claims, which will only detract from your application.
 Instead, embrace your individuality and show them the steps you’ve taken to grow and learn.